|Isleworth Crown Court|

 “On three occasions you gave the name of an old school friend when stopped driving your car when you were not insured or licenced to drive,” the judge told the dad-of-one.

 “That instance of criminal stupidity was repeated four months later.
 You are a coach and mentor to young people and what they'd make of your criminality I dread to think.”

-Today (Tuesday) Hodson was sentenced to nine months imprisonment, suspended for twelve months and ordered to complete 40 hours community service and pay £500 costs.
+He sentenced Brown to eight months imprisonment, suspended for twelve months, and ordered him to complete 250 hours community service.

 The £50,000 a-year businessman, who has a property portfolio, must also pay a £5,500 fine and had eight penalty points added to his driving licence.